DigitalState/Core/src/Ds/Component/Api/README.md

 ### Service

-The service classes are objects that contains methods to interact with a microservice.
-It also has the mapping information between a model and said microservice api endpoints.
+The service classes are objects that defines the methods to interact with microservices.
+It also contains the mappings data between models and microservice api endpoints.

 For example: the [IndividualService](https://github.com/DigitalState/Core/blob/develop/src/Ds/Component/Api/Service/IndividualService.php) service.